 In all states, even in the absence of a statute, landlords can enter a rental without giving notice in order to deal with a true emergency (an imminent and serious threat to health, safety, or property); and when the tenant has abandoned the property (left for good).
 California law also addresses when and how landlords can enter rental property in non-emergency situations.

 California landlords must give reasonable notice before entering a rental to inspect or make (non-emergency) repairs.
 24 hours is presumed to be reasonable for most matters; 48 hours is presumed reasonable for the initial move-out inspection.
 (Cal.
 Civ.
 Code §§ 1950.5, 1954 (2023).)

 Yes, in California landlords must give written notice before entering a rental for non-emergency matters.Back to top

 Several other landlord-tenant laws in California affect both property owners and renters, including:

-While most landlords and tenants will primarily be concerned with state law in California, several federal laws come into play.
-Congress has enacted laws, and federal agencies, such as the U.S. Department of Housing and Urban Development (HUD) and the U.S. Environmental Protection Agency (EPA), have adopted regulations, covering discrimination and landlord responsibilities to disclose environmental health hazards, such as lead-based paint.
+Congress and federal agencies, such as the U.S. Department of Housing and Urban Development (HUD) and the U.S. Environmental Protection Agency (EPA), have enacted laws and regulations that apply to the landlord-tenant relationship in California.
+These laws and regulations address topics such as discrimination and landlord responsibilities to disclose environmental health hazards, such as lead-based paint.

-Nolo’s Laws and Legal Research page includes links to state and federal laws, explains how to research and understand statutes, and provides advice on finding local ordinances and court cases, including Supreme Court cases.
-To go further, check out Legal Research: How to Find & Understand the Law, by Stephen Elias and the Editors of Nolo (Nolo).
+For more information on legal research, check out Legal Research: How to Find & Understand the Law, by Stephen Elias (Nolo).
 This nontechnical book gives easy-to-use, step-by-step instructions on how to find legal information.